- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 If you believe you are a good fit for the role then make sure your CV makes that clear and that your skills and experience are easy to read, applying the Seven Second Rule.
 That may mean tailoring your CV: this is not cheating or fibbing.
 No CV can contain every detail of someone’s experience: you are simply ensuring that the relevant information is included and clear for the CV reviewer.

 Tailoring your CV should take no more than 15 minutes: not all day!
-Much longer implies you are having to re-engineer the document so extensively that it calls into question all the preparatory work you have done as well as whether you really are a good fit for the role.
+Much longer implies you are having to re-engineer the document extensively.
+This calls into question all the preparatory work you have done as well as whether you really are a good fit for the role.
 Furthermore, if one of the goals is to balance quality of applications with volume it is also probably unrealistic to spend more time than this.

 iv.
 What next in the application process?

-You may get an acknowledgement.
+You may get an acknowledgment.
 You might get a further response but unfortunately for many largely poor and inexcusable reasons you may not.
 If you haven’t heard anything after a couple of weeks and it was a role you felt was a good bet it is worth attempting to chase the application by email or phone call if you can get a name.
 The likelihood is that someone relevant has indeed seen your CV and isn’t interested but it is possible they haven’t.
 The advice would be not to expend too much time and energy on this for that reason.
-“Don’t call us we’ll call you” is poor practice and unprofessional but unfortunately is the default for both many recruitment firm applications and also for employers.
+“Don’t call us we’ll call you” is poor practice and unprofessional.
+Unfortunately it is the default for both many recruitment firm applications and also for employers.

 If they are interested the next step will be some contact regarding a discussion.
 This might range from a quick chat to a full formal interview.
 In general, a recruitment firm might be the former and an employer the latter but it is best to avoid assumptions.
 It is worth asking if they could send a job spec or further information.
 You should also ask what to expect from the next stage and if it’s an interview Prism has much advice to offer.